chef/chef-web-docs/content/style_reuse.md

 ### Markdown Shortcodes

-To include a Markdown shortcode in a page, wrap the name of the shortcode file, without the file type suffix, in double curly braces and percent characters.
+To include a Markdown shortcode in a page, wrap the name of the shortcode file, without the file type suffix, in between double curly braces and percent characters, `{{%/* SHORTCODE */%}}`.
 For example, if you wanted to add the [`chef.md`](https://github.com/chef/chef-web-docs/blob/master/themes/docs-new/layouts/shortcodes/chef.md) shortcode to a page, add the following text to the Markdown page:

 ```go
 {{%/* chef */%}}